U.S. Route 119

 U.S. Route 119 (US 119) is a spur of US 19.
 It is a north–south route (on a northeast–southwest alignment) that was an original United States highway of 1926.
 It is Corridor G of the Appalachian Development Highway System (ADHS) east of US 23 and KY 80 in Kentucky to Interstate 64 at Charleston, West Virginia.
-It is the longest road in West Virginia.
+It is the longest road in West Virginia, traveling a distance of 279 mi through the state.